 A series of tests and examinations will determine your eye health, your natural vision and the current prescription in each eye.
 Your optometrist will place drops in your eyes to dilate your pupils, allowing a thorough examination of your eyelids, cornea, pupil, lens and retina.
 You may notice your vision becomes a little blurred and more sensitive to light, but this is nothing to worry about – it'll return to normal in a matter of hours.

-If our Specialist Refractive Optometrist confirms you are a candidate for one of our procedures they will have a detailed discussion with you, during which they will explain the benefits and the potential risks and outcomes associated with eye surgery.
+If our Optometrist confirms you are a candidate for one of our procedures they will have a detailed discussion with you, during which they will explain the benefits and the potential risks and outcomes associated with eye surgery.
 This will give you the knowledge you need to make an informed decision about your procedure.
 You'll be asked to sign an electronic signature pad, confirming you have understood the information provided and that all of your questions have been answered.

 You will be given a Patient Information Folder which provides the details of your procedure.
 You'll also receive an Informed Consent Document covering the benefits, risks, outcomes and other vision correction treatments available.
 A Terms and Conditions document is provided too and it's important that you read all the information given.
 You can see these documents here.Documents

-Your informed consent document will provide you with a further understanding of the benefits, potential risks and range of outcomes relating to eye surgery and it will also help you to prepare any further questions you may want to ask your surgeon.
+Your informed consent document will provide you with a further understanding of the benefits, potential risks, range of outcomes relating to eye surgery and vision correction alternatives.
+It will also help you to prepare any further questions you may want to ask.
+Please ensure you read your informed consent document prior to your clinician discussion or surgeon consultation.

 Your surgical care team will do everything they can to help you feel at ease and you can rest assured that they'll also address any concerns you may have.
 Prior to the surgery taking place, they'll take you through each step of the procedure, so you know exactly what to expect.